Actual Cash Value: How It Works for Car Insurance

 • Depreciation = Loss in value due to age, wear and market factors

-Determining depreciation can be challenging.
-Insurance companies use various methods to calculate it, considering the vehicle's age, mileage, condition and market demand.
+Insurance companies use multiple methods to calculate depreciation, considering the vehicle's age, mileage, condition and market demand.

 Actual Cash Value Example